sablier-labs/docs/docs/contracts/v2/guides/09-etherscan.md

 ### Step 1: Go to contract page

-Head over to our [deployments](/contracts/v2/deployments) list and pick the contract address you want to interact with.
+Head over to our [deployments](/contracts/v2/deployments) list and select the contract address you want to interact with.
 For each chain, that will be either `SablierV2LockupLinear` or `SablierV2LockupDynamic`.

 Once you find the right contract, click on the address to access its explorer's page.
 Click on the "Contract" tab, and then on the "Write Contract" sub-tab.